wuxxin/machine-bootstrap/README.md

 # bootstrap machine

-repository based ubuntu 18.04 liveimage shell installer with (luks) encrypted zfs storage and low IO/CPU continous incremental snapshot backups
+repository based ubuntu 18.04 liveimage shell installer with luks encrypted zfs storage and low IO/CPU continous incremental snapshot backups

 ## Features

-+ Ubuntu 18.04 (Bionic)
-+ install via ssh, no console access needed
++ Ubuntu 18.04 (bionic) install via ssh
 + for one or two disks (will be setup as mirror if two)
 + fulldiskencryption with luks
 + root on luks encrypted zfs / zfs mirror pool